 Australian Capital Territory: Abortion is legal when provided by a medical doctor in an approved medical facility.

 New South Wales: Abortion is still criminalised, however, it is deemed lawful if the pregnancy puts the mental or physical health of the mother at risk.
 ‘Mental health’ has subsequently been interpreted to include the potential effects of social and economic stress of the pregnancy on the woman or after the birth.
 There is currently a consolidated push to decriminalise and reform NSW abortion laws.

-Northern Territory: From 1 July 2017 both medical and surgical abortion will be legal up to 24 weeks.
-After 14 weeks, two suitably medical practitioners will be required to access an abortion.
+Northern Territory: both medical and surgical abortion are now legal up to 24 weeks.
+For terminations up to 14 weeks, assessment by one doctor is required.
+After 14 weeks, two doctors are required to access an abortion.

 South Australia: Abortion is legal up to 28 weeks if two doctors agree that a woman’s physical and/or mental health is endangered by pregnancy, or in the case of serious foetal abnormality.
 Abortions are provided to residents without a referral, through state health services, in a prescribed hospital setting up to 23 weeks.
 More detailed information from the Pregnancy Advisory Centre.

 Tasmania: Abortion is legal up to 16 weeks’ gestation.
 Beyond 16 weeks, abortion is legal with the approval of two doctors.

 Victoria: Abortion is legal on request up to 24 weeks and is legal beyond 24 weeks with the approval of two doctors.